NatsuEndo/NatsuEndo/README.md

 - 👋 Hi, I’m @NatsuEndo
 - 👀 I’m interested in Programming (frontend and backend)
-- 🌱 I’m currently learning HTML, CSS and JavaScript
+- 🌱 I’m currently learning VueJs, Java and Postgresql
 - 📫 How to reach me natsu.endo@hotmail.com

 <!---